0

 With tremendous creativity and challenge, the media and journalism programme aims to provide students with the advantages that come with exploring the operation and impact of journalism and digital media in nowadays society.
 Students will have the opportunity to gain insights into what it would be like to study journalism and digital media with academic sessions such as media ethics, investigative journalism, digital narratives, the basic theory of news writing and media, and industry visits to the behind-the-scenes process of news production.
 Through interactive academic sessions combined with practical workshops and industry visits, the course will help students better prepare for a future career in journalism.

-The Unveiling of News Production: Students will participate in a seminar organized by the Daily Mirror to understand the production process from planning to publishing, learn the core creative skills of content editing, information filtering, and news reporting, learn core creative skills such as content editing, information screening, and news reporting, and experience the realities of the news industry.
+The Unveiling of News Production: Students will attend a seminar by the Daily Mirror to understand the full workflow of news production—from planning to publishing—while developing key skills in content editing, information filtering, and news reporting.

-Media Seminar of Communication Arts: Students will participate in a seminar organized by Media First, where they will learn professional media communication skills, media response strategies, and more.
-The seminar will help students gain a deeper understanding of the core elements of successful communication, laying the foundation for future media interactions and career development.
+Media Seminar of Communication Arts: Students will participate in a seminar by Media First, gaining skills in media communication and response strategies, and building a strong foundation for future media engagement and career development.

 Laws